Docbroke/w3m-dmenu/README.md

 if search term is present in bookmarks, that bookmark will be selected so search will not be possible

 UPDATE 2:
-now search uses surfraw
-examples, to search wikipedia for obama use "wiki obama", or search imdb for life of pie use "imdb life of pie" as search terms if url is used it is opened directly
+now user can specify browser usindg "dmenu-search", or can use w3m-dmenu for using it with w3m now search uses surfraw examples, to search wikipedia for obama use "wiki obama", or search imdb for life of pie use "imdb life of pie" as search terms if url is used it is opened directly